 Bankruptcy is a way to eliminate many of your debts and get a fresh start financially.
 The most common types of bankruptcy are Chapter 7 and Chapter 13 bankruptcy.

-Chapter 7 allows you to liquidate any non-exempt assets to pay creditors, and this eliminates remaining debt.
+Chapter 7 allows you to discharge (eliminate) most or all consumer debts, and is completed in around four months, so you can begin rebuilding credit quickly.
 Chapter 13 reorganizes your debts and sets up a payment plan monitored by the court and a trustee and allows you to keep many assets.

 Take the first step toward debt relief and contact the experienced and compassionate Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer today for a FREE INITIAL CONSULTATION.